 In December 2023, the FASB issued ASU 2023-09, "Income Taxes (Topic 740) - Improvements to Income Tax Disclosures."
 The new guidance is intended to enhance the transparency and decision usefulness of income tax disclosures by requiring disaggregated information about a reporting entity's effective tax rate reconciliation and information on income taxes paid.
 The amendment is effective for fiscal years beginning after December 15, 2024, with early adoption permitted.
 The amendment in this Update should be applied on a prospective basis, with retrospective application permitted.
-The Company is in the process of evaluating the impact that the adoption of ASU 2023-09 will have to the financial statements and related disclosures.
+The Company is currently evaluating the impact that the adoption of ASU 2023-09 will have on the consolidated financial statements and related disclosures.